 Buenos Aires is the city with most football stadiums in the world.
 It’s probably the city with the most improvised pitches for amateur games too, and international sensations such as Diego Maradona and Lionel Messi can trace their origins back to the street game, commonly known as “picado” locally, played on spontaneously assembled pitches in squares and parks throughout the city.

 For visitors lucky enough to be in Buenos Aires at the right time, the biggest event of the soccer calendar is the “superclásico”, the intense derby fought by archrivals Boca Juniors and River Plate, Argentina’s two most popular teams.
 These two teams clash at least twice a year, and the second the referee blows the whistle for kick-off, Buenos Aires comes to a halt, while inside the stadium, the stands begin to vibrate to the rhythm of the ball.

 For football (soccer) fans, no trip to Buenos Aires is complete without visiting the Bombonera stadium, or Estadio Alberto J. Armando as it’s officially called, home to Maradona’s beloved Boca Juniors.
-The stadium is on the route of the city’s tourist bus, and just a stone’s throw from the famous Caminito in La Boca.
+The stadium is just a stone’s throw from the famous Caminito in La Boca.
 The stadium’s museum, the Museo de la Pasión Boquense, is open daily 10.00am-6.00pm.